That connection to a business is most strongly felt by customers when they have received the necessary support for anything that may have gone wrong.

 Everyone is interconnected somehow, and it is said that there is a direct link between employee satisfaction and customer satisfaction.

 Thus, happy customers equal happy employees and better employee morale.
-Employees will feel as if their help is valued and their work is appreciated by their customers, in turn, boosting motivation and productivity by 13%.
+Employees will feel as if their help is valued and their work is appreciated by their customers, boosting motivation and productivity by 13%.

-Addressing customer complaints and criticism can easily become a day of pure torture, especially if a business has failed to properly equip its employees with the skills and equipment necessary for providing good customer service.
+Addressing customer complaints and criticism can quickly become a day of pure torture, especially if a business has failed to properly equip its employees with the skills and equipment necessary for providing good customer service.

 What is the Biggest Problem with Customer Support?

 While this article has touched on what good customer service can do for your business, it has yet to discuss what makes it worse.